Art/Art.github.io/operations/mailing-list/readme.md

 ## Useful links

-The Google Groups user interface is could use some serious updating.
-It's not esy to find where things are.
+The Google Groups user interface could use some serious updating.
+It's not easy to find where things are.
+So it goes.
 Here are some links to help.

 ### [Message Archive]( https://groups.google.com/forum/#!forum/art-github-io )